+In accordance with G.O.
+166, Liberty's CEMP outlines the policies and procedures for disaster and emergency events, including protocols for preparedness and service restoration.
 As outlined in Liberty's CEMP pursuant to G.O.
-166, Liberty has developed a PSPS plan that supplements and enhances protocols for preparedness and service restoration in the event of a disaster or emergency.
-Liberty reviews the plan annually to bolster its preparedness plan to meet compliance standards for service restoration.
-Please refer to Section 7.3.6.4 for more initiative details.
+166, Liberty has also developed a PSPS plan that supplements and enhances protocols for preparedness and service restoration in the event of a disaster or emergency.
+Refer to Section 7.3.6.4 for additional initiative details.